taylorzr/dotfiles/README.md

 ![life](life.png)
 # general setup

 These dotfiles are setup as a bare repository.
-This avoids the need to symlink all the things, which is tedious.
-Direnv is used to set GIT_DIR && GIT_WORK_TREE in the home directory so you only need to use `--git-dir=$HOME/dotfiles/ --work-tree=$HOME` when setting up the first time.
-All projects are kept at $HOME/code, where there is an empty .envrc so that any projects without a .envrc don't inherit the $HOME/.envrc.
+The git stuff it stored in ~/dotfiles, but the actual content stays in ~/.
+This avoids having an subdir of home be within the dotfiles repo.
+It also avoids problems with other dotfile stategies like the need to symlink all the things, which can be tedious.

+These dotfiles aren't intended to be re-used by anyone else, but may be a good reference.
+After initial setup changes to the dotfiles repo can be made using the `home` alias instead of git directly.

 ```
 # auth